simplycubed/extensions/docs/webflow-memberships/README.md

 - Cloud Storage path(s): `{DEFAULT}/users/{_id},{DEFAULT}/admins/{_id}`

-## ⚠️ DISCLAIMER
+## Disclaimer

 This package is not an official Google Firebase or Webflow product.
-It is an open-source community product supported by SimplyCubed.
+It is an open-source project supported by SimplyCubed.